-Irving Penn, Leontyne Price, New York, 1961, Smithsonian American Art Museum, Gift of the Irving Penn Foundation.
+Irving Penn, Ball Dress by Olivier Theyskens for Nina Ricci, New York, 2007, Smithsonian American Art Museum, Gift of The Irving Penn Foundation.
 Copyright © Condé Nast

 First Retrospective in 20 Years of Master Photographer Irving Penn Opens Oct.
 23 at the Smithsonian American Art Museum